micro-ROS/micro-ROS-bridge_RPI/README.md

 #### ROS2 cross-compilation:

 Inside of the ``micro-ROS-bridge_RPI`` type ``sudo ./process_script ros2``.
 This script will run automatically all the process needed to build ROS2 for ARM.
-When it finish the compiled ros2_ws will be on  ``micro-ROS-bridge_RPI/Copy_to_the_RPI``.
+When it finishes the compiled ros2_ws will be on  ``micro-ROS-bridge_RPI/Copy_to_the_RPI``.
 The copy ``micro-ROS-bridge_RPI/Copy_to_the_RPI/ROS2_WS`` to ``media/boot/home/pi``

 #### micro-ROS Agent

 Inside of the ``micro-ROS-bridge_RPI`` type ``sudo ./process_script agent``.
 This script will run automatically all the process needed to build micro-ROS Agent for ARM.
-When it finish the compiled agent_ws will be on  ``micro-ROS-bridge_RPI/Copy_to_the_RPI``.
+When it finishes the compiled agent_ws will be on  ``micro-ROS-bridge_RPI/Copy_to_the_RPI``.
 The copy ``micro-ROS-bridge_RPI/Copy_to_the_RPI/agent_ws`` to ``media/boot/home/pi``

 Due to the building process is slightly different as in the instruction described for the PC version, the micro-ROS agent executable is at: ``agent_ws/install/lib/uros_agent``.